fabiofranzese/Memento/README.md

 # Memento
-Memento is an app prototype used to organize travel memories by allowing the user to add pins to a map and attach notes, images and documents to those pins.
+Memento is an iOS app prototype used to organize travel memories by allowing the user to add pins to a map and attach notes, images and documents to those pins.

 ## Demos